 If a typical concrete slab is badly damaged, it will almost certainly need to be replaced.
 The entire slab will need to be removed, and new concrete will need to be laid.

 If more than one area needs to be replaced, this might be pricey.
 While minor issues can be resolved by fixing cracks or having the concrete resurfaced by an expert, frequent patching leads to color mismatches, which can be unpleasant in high-profile areas.
+In cases of this sort, many people tend to prefer selling their houses for cash (those interested can learn more online) and buying new ones, instead of spending fortunes on such maintenance, which would not even yield new-like results.

 To compare repair expenses, we’ll assume a five-year repair interval and a 25-year lifetime for each.
 Concrete and pavers may or may not require maintenance on a regular basis, depending on their use and environment.